 Martian Child arrives uneasily on screen as a film.
 I had not read David Gerrold’s novella prior to seeing the film and sat down to watch Martian Child expecting it to be a science-fiction film.
 The very title Martian Child, as well as the David Gerrold association, pushes one’s expectations into science-fiction territory.
 In actuality, Martian Child is a film that belongs more in what videostores would categorise as drama (the loose umbrella label that is used to throw everything from weepie Chick Flicks, Shakespeare adaptations, historical films and inspiration true life stories into).
 It is a mundane story that resembles adoption dramas like Three Men and a Baby (1987) and Big Daddy (1999) more than anything and where the only science-fictional element is a boy’s ambiguous claims to being a Martian.

 Martian Child is directed by Menno Meyjes, best known as a screenwriter of films like The Color Purple (1985), Indiana Jones and the Last Crusade (1989), The Mad Monkey (1991), Ricochet (1991), The Siege (1998) and Black Gold (2011).
-Mejyes has directed two other films with Max (2002) and the subsequent Manolete (2007) and several German films but none of these are very well known.
+Mejyes has directed two other films with Max (2002) and the subsequent Manolete (2007) and several films in his native Netherlands includin the horror film Silent Fear (2015) but none of these are very well known.
 Meyjes gets good performances from John Cusack who achieves a fine rapport with Bobby Coleman as the title character.
 There are also some fine performances in the supporting cast from in particular Amanda Peet and Joan Cusack (John’s real-life sister who is cast as his character’s sister in the film).